pfdubois/BridgeBidding/source/AdvancedRunouts.rst

    pair:runout;D.O.N.T.
    pair:convention;Escape from Moscow

 Escape from Moscow wins the prize for best name.
-It is one of a family of D.O.N.T - like runouts.
+It is one of a family of D.O.N.T.-like runouts.

 Descriptions of this convention differ, but the one that seems most understandable to me